 Some HOAs don’t permit gardens in the front yard, but perhaps you can grow one in your backyard.
 You can also consider edible landscaping, indoor growing, and food forests.

-You’ll need to consider a few different things when decided what to grow and how to grow it.
+You’ll need to consider a few different things when deciding what to grow and how to grow it.

 First and Last Frost Dates